JustAHappyKid/php-spare-parts/src/template/README.md

     angle-bracket-question-mark sequences all over tarnation.

   * [Shorthand variable substitution syntax](#shorthand-variable-syntax) -- forget
-    the angle brackets and just
-    assume any "word" that begins with `$` is a variable!
+    the angle brackets and just assume any "word" that begins with `$` is a variable!

-  * A more natural and elegant mechanism for defining hierarchies of templates.
+  * [A template inheritance mechanism](#inheritance) that allows for template hierarchies of arbitrary depth (using PHP `class`es under the hood), providing a much more natural and elegant mechanism for defining hierarchies of templates vis-a-vis most other template engines.

   * Automatic escaping of variables to HTML, or whatever the underlying document type requires.
 (COMING SOON)